Tendonitis

 Symptoms of tendonitis

 There are tendons all over your body.
-They connect your muscles to bones, for example in your knees, elbows and shoulders.
+They connect your muscles to bones in your joints, for example, in your knees, elbows and shoulders.

 The main symptoms of tendonitis are: